Updated: May 30

-A first-look is completely optional..
-For some couples, seeing each other before the wedding is totally off the table.
-And that's just fine!
-But for some , a first -look or first- touch can be a really exciting and exhilarating experience.
-This can be also be an emotional part of the day.
-Once the location is set up, the groom will be placed in position and the bride will surprise him.
-Usually this is just a moment between the bride and groom and the photographer or on hand.
+The first look can be an emotional part of the day.
+Once the location is set up, the one partner will be placed in position and the other will surprise him or her!
+Usually, this is just a moment between the bride and groom and the photographer.

 Wedding Party Photos

 Now the rest of the wedding party will come in to take formal wedding photos with the bride and the groom.
 Talk to me about your preference for doing this before or after the ceremony.
 Make sure that everyone in the wedding party is present about 30 minutes before so that time is not wasted scrambling to get everyone together.
 Bridesmaids should have their bouquets and if there are children in the wedding party, they should be ready as well.

 Get ready to get married!
 Here comes the bride!
 All eyes are on you as you walk down the aisle.
 This is the most special moment of the big day and I'll cover it from multiple perspectives.
 It’s always nice to see your expression as you are walking down the aisle with all eyes on you and your husband-to-be!
 I’ll make sure to capture his reaction as well.